A positive, well-articulated vision for an individual with a disability is a critical first step to help them get the good things in life.

 - To be valued and known in his local community

 Jack is an important member of his local community where his presence is welcomed and known, where he is missed when he is not around and where he is loved.
-As Jack moves through his teenage years we want him to continue to be a vibrant part of his local community where he continues to develop relationships, make contributions that are appreciated and broaden his roles that are typical for his age.
-For example, being a friend, brother, year 8 student, downhill skier, soccer player, neighbour, Jiu-Jitsu student are roles that are important now.
+As Jack moves through his teenage years he wants to continue to be a vibrant part of his local community where he continues to develop relationships, make contributions that are appreciated and broaden his roles that are typical for his age.
+For example, being a friend, brother, College student, emerging Youtuber, Oztag player, neighbour, University of Canberra employee are roles that are important now.

-We want Jack’s education at his local school to be rich in learning through being a true member of his class and the broader school community.
-We see school to be a place where Jack’s friendships will flourish and his academic education in line with the National curriculum will be supported.
-We want school to be a place that nourishes Jacks confidence, where he experiences success, learns from disappointments and grows alongside his peers of the same age without a disability.
-We envisage Jack will experience and understand the responsibilities associated with many socially valued roles at school relevant to his interests in leadership, dramatic arts, visual arts and community service.
+We want Jack’s school experience to be rich in learning through being a true member of his class and the broader school community.
+We see school as being a place where Jack’s friendships will flourish and his academic education in line with the National curriculum will be supported.
+We want school to be a place that nourishes Jack’s confidence, where he experiences success, learns from disappointments and grows alongside his peers of the same age without a disability.
+We envisage Jack will experience and understand the responsibilities associated with many valued social roles in his final year at school relevant to his interests in leadership, science, music and community service.

 We envision Jack initially living the single life, flatting with other University students, enjoying the nightlife, actively involved in his community.
-This may lead to a life of marriage, living in his own home that Jack dreams will be by the beach.
+This may lead to a life of marriage, living in his own home (with a pool) that Jack dreams will be in Canberra.
 Whatever Jack decides, we will support him to have the kind of home and work that is meaningful, that upholds his hopes and dreams that encapsulates the good things of life.
 Jack’s future is full of possibilities – the world is his oyster.
 We are looking forward to watching Jack’s future unfold and discover where he makes his mark in the world.